The Japanese Sure Know What They’re Doing With These Quirky GadgetsBy Aileen Dometita

 Rainwater will slide through your umbrella, then his/hers, then your clothing.
 To keep that from happening, use this umbrella chute.
 It may be quite the hassle when you’re folding or unfolding the whole piece, but at least, your whole entourage is dry and crisp until you get to the office.
 You won’t have to worry about wind direction either.
 It’s got you covered from all vantage points.

-These uniquely-shaped watermelons surfaced in the 70s.
+These uniquely-shaped watermelons surfaced in Japan in the ’70s.
 They taste the same, but they can cost you up to $200 per piece.
 Would you dare to try any of these on your trip?
 Why do they cost so much in the first place?
 It’s basically because growing these fruits are labor-intensive.
-It has a lot to do with molding.
+It has a lot to do with moulding.